markuz-brasil/flux/README.md

 npm install --global gulp
 ```

 This will install Gulp globally.
 Depending on your user account, you may need to gain elevated permissions using `sudo` (i.e `sudo npm install --global gulp`).
-Next, install the local dependencies seed requires:
+Next, install the local dependencies flux requires:

 ```sh
 npm install
 ```

 That's it!
-You should now have everything needed to begin hacking on seed.
+You should now have everything needed to begin hacking on flux.

 #### Gulp Commands